tantantzp/qqtang/readme.txt

 a project of android qqtang game.
 It use the MVC design technique.
+It use TCP as the internet protocal.